A little of history of the Roman Forum

 How to visit The Roman Forum?

 The entrance to the Roman Forum is included in the entrance to the Colosseum, which can be purchased online to avoid the lines at the entrance.
-It is also possible to visit it with a private guide.
+It is also possible to visit it with the private guide.

 Other attractions in the area